 That's what one well-known Indian entrepreneur appears to be asking.
 Shiv Nadar, founder and Chairman of HCL Technologies, is spearheading an effort to help poor, rural Indian children receive a free education via a program called VidyaGyan.

 "We wanted to build leadership skills in students who come from rural areas, the lower income groups, those disadvantaged because of medium of instruction ...
 We feel intelligence is not privy to the people who speak a particular language," Nadar said in an interview with UTVi.

 Notice the language Nadar uses.
 "Leadership skills," coming from the founder of a company that produced 102 billion rupees in revenue over the trailing 12 months, sounds a lot like "entrepreneurial skills."
 At the very least, Nadar seems intent on raising up a new intelligentsia in India, one capable of expanding the nation's industry and influence.

 Connectivity should help the cause.
 According to reporting by Telecom Tiger, India's rural areas are adding wireless lines at close to an 80% growth rate as of June.
-That bodes well for education and is good news for the nation's top carriers, such as Bharti Airtel and Vodafone
+That bodes well for education and is good news for tower specialists making a play for Indian airwaves, such as American Tower

 Demographics also favor Nadar's efforts.
 Among the world's emerging nations, India is one of the most youthful; 32% of the population is under 15 years of age.
 Contrast that with the U.S., where 20% of the population is under 15.
 China is even worse off: The sub-15 crowd makes up just 19% of the people.